dogweather/forkful/content/en/elixir/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?
-Concatenating strings is about joining two or more strings together to form a single piece of text.
-You might need to merge text for generating user messages, creating file paths, or for data serialization processes.
-It’s a fundamental operation in any programming language, including Elixir, enabling developers to construct dynamic strings with ease.

 ## How to:
 In Elixir, you can concatenate strings in a few straightforward ways.
 Let's explore the most common methods: